Thayrov/Thayrov/README.md

 - 🌱 I’m currently learning **Python, OCI and SQL**

-- 👨‍💻 All of my projects are available at [thayrov.com](thayrov.com)

 - 💬 Ask me about **the MERN stack**

 - 📫 How to reach me **contact@thayrov.com**